 The amount of excess skin that you’ll be left with following a gastric sleeve operation varies from patient to patient.
 The amount of lax skin partly depends upon your age and weight before the procedure.
 Generally, the heavier and older you are, the more likely you are to have excess skin.
 Younger patients tend to not have as much lax skin due to greater natural skin elasticity.

-For sleeve patients that choose to have excess skin removed, the most common request is to have the abdominal apron removed, though some patients extend this to other areas and opt for a “body-contouring” procedure.
-We recommend that you wait around 2 years before making any decisions on cosmetic surgery, in order to see how much your skin can recover of its own accord.
-If you are interested in cosmetic surgery, please contact us and we will arrange a consultation with our own specialist bariatric cosmetic surgeon.
+For sleeve patients who choose to have excess skin removed, the most common request is to have the abdominal apron removed, though some patients extend this to other areas and opt for a “body-contouring” procedure.
+We recommend that you wait around 2 years before making any decisions on cosmetic surgery, to see how much your skin can recover of its own accord.
+If you are interested in plastic surgery, please contact us to discuss your options.

-It is absolutely essential for you to take vitamin and mineral supplements for life after sleeve surgery.
-Without supplementation, deficiencies in iron, folic acid, vitamin B12, calcium, zinc and vitamin D can occur, resulting in anaemia and bone disease such as osteoporosis.
+You need to take vitamin and mineral supplements for life after sleeve surgery.
+Without supplementation, deficiencies in iron, folic acid, vitamin B12, calcium, zinc and vitamin D can occur, resulting in anaemia and bone diseases such as osteoporosis.

 We recommend that you start taking vitamin and mineral supplements as you enter the pureed (soft foods) stage 2 weeks after your sleeve surgery (on soft foods).
-It is important that you take a vitamin and mineral supplement.
+You must take a vitamin and mineral supplement.
 We also include blood tests within your package to ensure that you are nutritionally well.
-It is most important you attend for these tests to monitor your well being for the longer term.
+It is most important you attend these tests to monitor your well-being for the longer term.

-Yes, you will still be able to get pregnant with a gastric sleeve, in fact, there are several reasons why gastric sleeve surgery has a positive impact on pregnancy and childbirth.
+Yes, you will still be able to get pregnant with a gastric sleeve there are several reasons why gastric sleeve surgery has a positive impact on pregnancy and childbirth.
 Firstly, as you lose weight your fertility increases and you are much more likely to conceive (if you don’t want to get pregnant you need to be aware of this!)
-Secondly, losing weight will result in a significantly lower risk of complications for both you, and the baby.
+Secondly, losing weight will result in a significantly lower risk of complications for both you and the baby.
 Healthier Weight will give you all the help, advice and support you need should you become pregnant following a gastric sleeve operation.